High blood pressure currently stands as one of the most common ailments faced by people of all ages across the world.

-When a doctor checks your blood pressure, they will use two different numbers – your systolic blood pressure, and diastolic blood pressure.
+When a doctor checks your blood pressure, they will use two different numbers: your systolic blood pressure, and your diastolic blood pressure.

-If you have healthy arteries, the blood will flow easily, at or near the ideal rate of between 90 and 120 systolic, and between 60 and 80 diastolic.
+When your arteries are in optimal health, the blood flows easily and stays at or near the ideal rate of between 90 and 120 systolic, and between 60 and 80 diastolic.

-This makes things easier on your heart – it doesn’t have to work as hard.
+This makes things easier on your heart since it doesn’t have to work as hard.

 What Causes High Blood Pressure?